Blendify/blender-manual/trunk/blender_docs/manual/editors/node_editor/nodes/usage.rst

 Nodes are added in two ways to the node editor:

-- By using the toolshelf which has buttons for adding nodes, organized with tabs.
+- By using the Tool Shelf which has buttons for adding nodes, organized with tabs.
 - By using the :menuselection:`Add` menu :kbd:`Shift-A`.